;

 1.0 Proposition Shaping

-Manly business-oriented discipline [003↘︎] supported by the design and development to support (better say to shape) the proposition.
+Mainly business-oriented discipline [003↘︎] supported by design and development to support (better say to shape) the proposition.
 This stage aims to set the OKRs[004↘︎], ROIs[005↘︎] and DoRs[006↘︎] + DoDs[007↘︎] for each function, allowing each contributor to be flexible yet accountable for delivering their part of the experience.
 As the process of this exercise is more linear, we tend to use the Kanban board and prioritise the sequence.
-After a team reviews the DoD for the Proposition Shaped – “good enough”[008↘︎], the team will move to Design Shaping.
+After a team reviews the DoD for the Proposition Shaping – “good enough”[008↘︎], the team will move to Design Shaping.

 Figure03: Design Shaping